haraldLmueller/indexmap/README.md

 }))
 ```

-And seek data with primary index or the added index:
+And search for data using the primary index or an added index:
 ```golang
 fmt.Println("Search with ID or Name:") fmt.Printf("%+v\n", persons.Get(ashe.ID))